The Tennessee State Museum, Nashville, Tennessee: May 19th-October 1st, 2017

 My father, Hubert Shuptrine, a nationally acclaimed realist painter, partnered with James Dickey on their Pulitzer-nominated book, Jericho: The South Beheld (Oxmoor House, 1974).
-In the same vein, New York Times best-selling author Sharyn McCrumb and I will create a coffee table style book called The Serpentine Chain.
+In the same vein, New York Times best-selling author, Jennifer Pharr Davis, and I will create a coffee table style book called The Serpentine Chain.

-Similarly, I am also passionate about Appalachia.
+I am passionate about Appalachia.
 I grew up in more than 20 small towns along the Atlantic states, mostly in the South.
 Following in my father’s footsteps, my genre is mostly southern and Appalachian.
 Over the past 30 years, my realistic paintings have won numerous national awards.
 I guess you could say I am known for dramatic light and shadow in my paintings, as well as handcarved and gilded surrounds I make for artists, collectors, and museums.
 I have exhibited my works all over the country; and most recently, I was honored with a four-month-long show at the Vero Beach Museum of Art called In The Tradition of Wyeth: Contemporary Watercolor Masters.
 My name has become synonymous with fine watercolor realism, Appalachia, and craftsmanship.

 I Come From A Place will be a unique and upscale large format art book which will explore and celebrate the connections between the people of Appalachia and their historical and cultural counterparts in the British Isles.
 This kinship can be traced culturally from the folk tales, quilt patterns, whiskey making, fiddle tunes, and speech patterns that can be found both in Appalachia and in Celtic Britain.